Are you thinking about setting up in Ireland?

 Personal information

-When you are setting up a company in the UK, you need to give at least 3 pieces of personal information about the Directors and shareholders.
+When setting up a company in the UK, you must give at least three pieces of personal information about the Directors and shareholders.
 This can include:

-However, if you use a Company Formation Agent, such as Accountant Online, you will be required to carry out Know-Your-Customer procedures.
-We ask for all Directors and shareholders to complete online ID verification through an app called ID-Pal.
-This information is for our internal records only and is not shared with the CRO or the public.
+If you use Company Formation Services, you must carry out Know-Your-Customer procedures.
+We ask all directors and shareholders to complete online ID verification.
+This information is for our internal records and is not shared with the CRO or the public.

 Ultimate Beneficial Owner (UBO) / People with Significant Control (PSC)

-When you are setting up a company, another company can be a shareholder of the new company.
+When setting up a company, another company can be a shareholder of the new company.

-If this is the case, you will need to share the details of the person who has the ultimate control over the company.
+If this is the case, you will need to share the details of the person with ultimate control over the company.

 In the UK, control refers to anyone with voting rights or more than 25% of the shares.
 In Ireland, control refers to over 80% ownership.